Fl1pp3rs/Calculator/README.md

 # Calculator
-This is a basic calculator.
-You will have to update the image trajectory.
+This is a basic calculator with a pop out GUI.